VipulBhattt/clipmind-ai-local/README.md

 ## Known limitations (honest, on purpose)

-This is an actively developed academic project, not a finished commercial product.
+This is an actively developed personal project, not a finished commercial product.
 Current known limitations:

 - **Transcription accuracy drops** on non-English audio with heavy background music — a documented, known Whisper behavior, not specific to this project.
 - **Active speaker detection** can lose tracking briefly on steep downward face angles (mitigated with gap-filling, not eliminated).